oneapi-src/oneDNN/README.md

 # Support

-Please submit your questions, feature requests, and bug reports on the [GitHub issues] page.
+Submit questions, feature requests, and bug reports on the [GitHub issues] page.

 You may reach out to project maintainers privately